browserengineering/book/book/animations.md

-*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page(this was discussed in a Go Further block as well).
+*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page.
 Fix this.
 You can still walk up the display list from each composited layer, but you'll need to avoid making two clones of the same visual effect node.
-You should end up with the following draw display list for [this example][nested-op], with one (probably internal-to-Skia) render surface:[^see-render-surface]
+You should end up with the following draw display list for
+[this example][nested-op], with one (probably internal-to-Skia) render surface:[^see-render-surface]

      DrawCompositedLayer()
      SaveLayer(alpha=0.999)